Ballon d'Or 2025: PSG's Ousmane Dembele favourite to win top prize with Lionesses in mix for women's awards

 However, Dembele will be on duty for PSG in their Ligue 1 game with Marseille on Monday night, after the fixture was pushed back from Sunday due to heavy rain and thunderstorms in the south of France.

+Elsewhere, Real Madrid are expected to continue their boycott of the ceremony for a second year in a row.
+They withdrew at the last-minute last year in protest at Vinicius Junior missing out to Rodri for the award.

+The nominees include three of their stars this year; Vinicius, Jude Bellingham and Kylian Mbappe.
+Real Madrid Femenino and Scotland international Caroline Weir is also nominated for the Ballon d'Or Feminin.

-Real Madrid star Kylian Mbappe - who is also nominated for the award - has backed his France international team-mate to win the prize in Paris, telling French broadcaster Telefoot: "If it were up to me, I'd deliver it to his house."
+Real Madrid star Mbappe has backed France international team-mate Dembele to win the prize in Paris, telling French broadcaster Telefoot: "If it were up to me, I'd deliver it to his house."

 - Ballon d'Or 2025 - All you need to know